 - Exclusive – Mayor Biggs protected Youth Service officer from investigation

-- Poplar Papers 16 – Organised crime networks Tower Hamlets council
+- Poplar Papers 16 – Organised corruption in Tower Hamlets council

 - Poplar Papers 15 – Once again justice bypasses Tower Hamlets